New Farm, Queensland: Geography

-The suburb has an eclectic mix of 19th century colonial constructions; 20th century traditional Queenslander and Federation homes; and modern architectural hybrids.
-New Farm is home to Brisbane's most impressive collection of art deco buildings.
-As the population density increases and apartment, unit and duplex housing continue to exceed its share beyond 70% of the local dwelling mix, detached housing is increasing in demand and price.
+The suburb contains a mix of 19th-century colonial constructions; 20th-century traditional Queenslander and Federation homes, and more recent architectural developments.
+New Farm also has a number of art deco buildings.
+As population density has increased, apartment, unit and duplex housing have come to account for more than 70% of local dwellings.
+Detached housing remains part of the local housing market, with demand and prices reported to have increased.

 At the south-eastern end of the peninsula is the historic New Farm Park.
 Brunswick Street is the main street running northwest–southeast up the centre of the peninsula.
 To the south of Brunswick Street the suburb is characterised by large ornate Queenslander-style houses, shady streets lined with large trees and tall apartment buildings, predominantly along the river.
 More modest Queenslander-style houses dominate the north of Brunswick Street, where there are fewer large trees and apartments.

 The suburb has one main commercial area close to New Farm Park, called 'Merthyr Village'.
 A wide variety of businesses also operate along Brunswick Street and in adjacent streets.
 The former electric tramway power station, located at the eastern corner of New Farm Park, has been converted into a community arts and performance space called 'The Powerhouse'.
 New Farm is known as Brisbane's "Little Italy" as many immigrants from Italian descent first settled in the suburb.
 The Brisbane City Council operates a public library at 135 Sydney Street.
 The library opened in 1975 and offers publicly accessible Wi-Fi.